Justice Dept. closes Emmett Till investigation without filing charges

 In 2004, the Justice Department was asked to consider prosecuting other subjects who may have been involved in Till’s slaying.
 The FBI reopened the investigation, and Till’s body was exhumed in 2005.
 But officials later decided it had no jurisdiction because the statute of limitations had expired on potential federal crimes.

-In 2007, the case was referred to the state prosecutor for Mississippi’s 4th Judicial District, but a grand jury declined to issue new charges.
+In 2007, the case was referred to the state prosecutor for Mississippi’s Fourth Judicial District, but a grand jury declined to issue new charges.